armel/ICMultiMeter/README.md

 #### Wifi Configuration

-If you're a using an IC7300 or IC9700, __it's necessary__ !
+If you're a using an IC-7300 or IC-9700, __it's necessary__ !

 Line 17 and 18, the constants `WIFI_SSID` and `WIFI_PASSWORD` set your Wifi configuration.

 In complement, you can view your ICMultiMeter from a simple browser.
 It is even possible to control it by this way, as the buttons are clickable.
 In order to display your ICMultiMeter in your browser, just go to `http://ip_address_of_your_ICMultiMeter/`.
-As a reminder, the IP address that your ICMultiMeter retrieves is displayed on the screen.
+As a reminder, the IP address that your ICMultiMeter retrieves is sometimes displayed on the screen.

 > Beware: it's slow!
 And there is no automatic refresh.
 You have to click on the background of the screen image to make a new capture.
 And otherwise, as said, the buttons are functional.

 #### Proxy Configuration

-If you're a using an IC7300 or IC9700, __it's necessary__ !
+If you're a using an IC-7300 or IC-9700, __it's necessary__ !

 You will need to take a look at my other project, [ICUSBProxy](https://github.com/armel/ICUSBProxy).
-This project allows to set up an HTTP _proxy_ allowing to talk wirelessly, from an M5Stack (or other equipment), with an Icom transceiver like IC7300 or IC9700 and sending CI-V commands.
+This project allows to set up an HTTP _proxy_ allowing to talk wirelessly, from an M5Stack (or other equipment), with an Icom transceiver like IC-7300 or IC-9700 and sending CI-V commands.

 Please, take the time to read the [README.md](https://github.com/armel/ICUSBProxy/blob/main/README.md) and install [ICUSBProxy](https://github.com/armel/ICUSBProxy).